📁 last Posts

 Blood Flow Through the Heart

-1. Venous blood returns to the right atrium via the superior vena cava (SVC), inferior vena cava (IVC), and coronary sinus.
+• Venous blood enters the right atrium from the body via the superior and inferior vena cava.

-4. Oxygenated blood returns from the lungs to the left atrium via the pulmonary veins.
+• Oxygenated blood returns to the left atrium.

-5. Left atrium pumps blood through the bicuspid (mitral) valve into the left ventricle.
+• The left atrium moves blood into the left ventricle.

-6. Left ventricle pumps blood through the aortic semilunar valve into the ascending aorta to supply the body.
+• The left ventricle pumps oxygen-rich blood into the aorta to supply the body.

 Heart Valves